ErikHartman/erikhartman.github.io_old/index.md

 ### 2023

+#### December 2023
+- Continued work on peptidomics paper.
+- Started writing an article about [how to write academic articles in markdown](posts/markdown-papers.md)!

 #### November 2023
 - Invited speaker to the University of Copenhagen to talk about feature selection in omics with deep learning and SHAP (BINN-paper).